devloop0/karma-lang/README.md

 If correct, the program will just show the lexed output.
 If incorrect, the program will also show an error message with a caret and colored output (if a terminal is unsupported, it will just show garbage).

 Thank you for downloading and contributing to karma-lang!
-This repository is under active development; feature suggestions are welcome.
+This project is under active development; feature suggestions are welcome.

 STATUS:
 	Currently, the parser is working for the basic language; type detection and code generation to this basic language is being worked on.